Last Modified: Tue, 01 Jul 2025 15:32:54 +0000 ; Created: Mon, 17 Feb 2025 19:34:26 +0000

 I was looking for any way to have a FIDO2 USB security key that cost under $10.
 I found this project https://www.picokeys.com/pico-fido/ which seemed neat.

-Another OptionThe project also supports the Raspberry Pico 2.
-I did not have one, but it appears to have Secure Boot and Secure Lock options.Cons:
+Hardware Option: Raspberry Pico 2The project also supports the Raspberry Pico 2.
+I did purchase some, and it does have Secure Boot and Secure Lock options for the firmware.Cons:

 |